pact-foundation/docs.pact.io/docs/getting_started/index.md

 Pact is a code-first [_consumer-driven_](http://martinfowler.com/articles/consumerDrivenContracts.html) contract testing tool, and is generally used by developers and testers who code.
 The contract is generated during the execution of the automated consumer tests.
 A major advantage of this pattern is that only parts of the communication that are actually used by the consumer\(s\) get tested.
 This in turn means that any provider behaviour not used by current consumers is free to change without breaking tests.

 Unlike a schema or specification \(eg. OAS\), which is a static artefact that describes all possible states of a resource, a Pact contract is enforced by executing a collection of test cases, each of which describes a single concrete request/response pair - Pact is, in effect, "contract by example".

+### Provider contract testing

+The term "contract testing", or "provider contract testing", is sometimes used in other literature and documentation in the context of a standalone provider application (rather than in the context of an integration).
+When used in this context, "contract testing" means: a technique for ensuring a provider's actual behaviour conforms to its documented contract (for example, an Open API specification).
+This type of contract testing helps avoid integration failures by ensuring the provider code and documentation are in sync with each other.
+On its own, however, it does not provide any test based assurance that the consumers are calling the provider in the correct manner, or that the provider can meet all its consumers' expectations, and hence, it is not as effective in preventing integration bugs.

+Whenever the Pact documentation references "contract testing" it is referring to "integration contract testing" as described previously in this page.

 ### Next steps